SummerOfBitcoin/code-challenge-2024-tirth2004/README.md

 # Summer of Bitcoin 2024

 > [!IMPORTANT]
 > My codes script do not work on grader, I have talked with Anmol regarding this.
 So I am commiting my output.txt.
-You can run the code locally, it takes around 12 mins on my system
+You can run the code locally by running the script(Currently it is commented, make sure to un-comment it), it takes around 8-12 mins on my system

 ## Synopsis